 This honey-glazed ham is perfect for making ahead, storing for leftovers, and even freezing!
 Here are the best ways to store your honey glazed ham this holiday season:

 - Making honey glazed ham ahead of time: Place in the oven over night and cook at a low temperature warming it up slowly.

 - Refrigerate: Simply follow the instructions and bake your ham.
 Once it is cooled and rested, place in a ziplock bag or airtight container and store up to 1 week in the refrigerator.

 - Can you freeze honey glazed ham?
 Yes!
 This is a great meal to freeze for later.
-After your ham is cooked, place your ham either sliced or not sliced in a ziplock bag and lay flat for up to 1 month.
+After your ham is cooked then place your ham (either sliced or not sliced) in a ziplock bag and lay flat for up to 1 month.

-- Warming up honey glazed ham: When ready to warm up, place your ham in the refrigerator and let thaw.
-Reheat in the microwave or oven until warmed through.
-Try not to over heat leaving it dry and rubbery.
+- Warming up honey glazed ham: When you are ready to eat it then place your ham in the refrigerator and let it thaw.
+Reheat it in the microwave or oven until warmed through.

 - 1 (5 pound) ham